How To Master The French Braid

 Or get a bridesmaid to instead!
 ‘The illuminator will stay on for four hours but just before the reception or pictures check it in the bathroom and reapply if necessary,' says Jules.

-‘Use a gradual tanner like St Tropez’s Everyday Gradual Tan Body Moisturizer (£14.39) the morning before your flight to top up and buy an after-sun with a hint of self-tan to use on holiday,’ says Jules.
-St Tropez’s Aftersun with a hint of self tan starts at £15
+‘Use a gradual tanner like St Tropez’s Everyday Gradual Tan Body Moisturizer (£14.30) or the Gradual Tan In Shower Lotion (£14.50) the morning before your flight to top up and buy an after-sun with a hint of self-tan to use on holiday,’ says Jules.

 And finally… congratulate yourself for making it through your big day (and onto the sun-lounger in my case) streak-free.